300 Series: Administration

 301.1 - Management

-The school board and administrators will work together in making decisions and setting goals for the district.
+The board and administrators will work together in making decisions and setting goals for the district.
 This effort is designed to obtain, share, and use information to solve problems, make decisions, and formulate district policies and regulations.

 It is the responsibility of each administrator to fully participate in the management of the district by investigating, analyzing, and expressing their views on issues.
-Board members or administrators with special expertise or knowledge of an issue may be called upon to provide information.
+Those board members or administrators with special expertise or knowledge of an issue may be called upon to provide information.
 Each board member and administrator will support the decisions reached on the issues confronting the district.

 The board is responsible for making the final decision in matters pertaining to the district.